 Researchers were careful to include only layoffs directly impacting the news organizations' employees.
 For example, layoffs at a parent or holding company were excluded unless the announcement or coverage specified that the layoffs affected a given news outlet studied.
 Layoffs in an organization's international branch or newsroom were included unless they affected a different product within the news organization.
 This was done to guarantee that the analysis did not overcount layoffs, since many outlets share the same parent company.
-Cuts to vacant positions and terminations of employees were also excluded.
-Mentions of buyouts that were offered or taken were counted but recorded separately and are not included in these data.
+Cuts to vacant positions and terminations of employees not connected to layoffs were also excluded.
+Mentions of buyouts that were offered or taken were counted and recorded separately, using the same approach.